 As a withholding tax agent for the Italian tax authorities, Octium makes advance payments in respect of Italian policyholder exit tax.
 Recovery is made when exit taxes are levied on chargeable gains.
 The value of this tax asset is determined by discounting the expected future cash flows of these tax recoveries.
 The change in value of the tax asset each year, as it relates to the impact of discounting, gives rise to a gain or charge in Octium's Income Statement.
-No gain or loss was recorded in the Company's 2020 Income Statement (2019: €1.1m gain).
+No gain or loss was recorded in the Company's 2021 Income Statement (2020: €nil).